chriscardillo/norris/README.md

 # norris

-If you ever wanted random Chuck Norris jokes on-demand, this is the package for your.
+If you ever wanted random Chuck Norris jokes on-demand, this is the package for you.

 # How To Install